 Studio photographers will appreciate that the Panasonic GH5 (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the GH5 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the GH5 followed on from the Panasonic GH4.
+Both the SX420 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.